aaronkim662/SitiBike/project-worksheet.md

 ## React Component Hierarchy

-Define the the React components and the architectural design of your app.

 The parent is the App.
 Its children are the Main, Header, Footer, Search, and Home.
 The child of the Main is the Form.
 In the PostMVP, the Main component will have another child called Nearby.

 ## Components
-##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.

 | Component | Description |
 | --- | :---: |